shrreeeehari/Optimal_number_of_clusters/README.md

 The above techniques have been tested over open source available datasets imported using sklearn library which are:
 Datasets used:

 1.Boston

 2.Iris

 3.Digits

+Elbow Method

+It calculates the Within-Cluster-Sum of Squared Errors (WSS) for different values of k, choose the k for which WSS first starts to diminish.